 Travel plan: A long-term management strategy for an organisation or site that seeks to deliver sustainable transport objectives and is regularly reviewed.

 Wildlife corridor: Areas of habitat connecting wildlife populations.

-Windfall sites: Sites not specifically identified in the development plan.
+Windfall sites: Sites not specifically identified in the Warwick District Local Plan.